-The only other property in the state that could offer sports betting is Freehold Raceway, the oldest racetrack in the state.
-But its plans, while in the works, are pretty much a mystery.
+The only other properties in the state that could offer sports betting are Garden State Park and Freehold Raceway, the oldest racetrack in the state.
+Freehold’s plans, while in the works, are pretty much a mystery.

 Types of bets you can place in NJ sports betting